Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

-Editorializing your texts : cutting your text a better way
+Editorializing Your Texts : Cutting Your Text a Better Way
 ===

 Nemo is a fit-them-all digital library system that unfortunately is quite stupid when it comes to how to present your text.
 Because Nemo should fit them all, it makes no assumption on how to present your text and will most likely behave in a way you won't like at all.